CANADA GOOSE INVESTOR ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 Investing In Canada Goose Holdings, Inc. To Contact The Firm

-New York, New York--(Newsfile Corp. - August 15, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Canada Goose Holdings, Inc. (NYSE: GOOS) ("Canada Goose" or the "Company").
+New York, New York--(Newsfile Corp. - August 22, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Canada Goose Holdings, Inc. ("Canada Goose" or the "Company") (NYSE: GOOS).

 If you invested in Canada Goose stock or options and would like to discuss your legal rights, click here: www.faruqilaw.com/GOOS.
 There is no cost or obligation to you.